 More about this

-Pele was then a household name who was playing for a Brazilian club called Santos and had already played in three World Cups.
+Born on this day in 1940, Pele was then a household name, playing for a Brazilian club called Santos and had already played in three World Cups.

 In 1969, Santos FC realized that the domestic league was not helpful to them, so they started travelling around the world playing exhibition matches against top teams, and Nigeria’s team was one of them.